GonzaloCalleja/Linkdictionary/README.md

     * Main Class to execute from command prompt ```src/LinkedList.java```. (this is necessary because of intelliJ's structure)

 ### Possible Improvements:
-* Place the test() method into a different class and execute it
 * Write test results into a report file & timers into it
 * Differentiate in between words with caps and no caps & ignore diacritics without eliminating them
 * Change SimpleSortedDictionary.java name